yugiohfi/yugiohswap/SPECIFICATIONS.md

 ## Managing Reserves Liquidity

-In `NiftyswapExchange.sol`, there are two methods for managing token reserves supplies:
+In `YuGiOhswapExchange.sol`, there are two methods for managing token reserves supplies:

 ```solidity
 /**